medialab/generator-artoo/app/templates/README.md

 # <%= bookmarkName %>

-This is where you are supposed to write some documentation about your bookmark.
+This is where you are supposed to write some documentation about your bookmarklet.